Overview

 - Reduces tenure by approximately 8 months (if EMI is held constant)

-If the RBI cuts twice more in 2026–27 (0.5% total), a floating rate borrower on a Rs 60 lakh loan saves approximately Rs 1,800 per month automatically — no refinancing, no paperwork, no action required.
+Two more cuts in 2026-27, 0.5% total, would save a floating rate borrower on a Rs 60 lakh loan roughly Rs 1,800 a month automatically.
+No refinancing, no paperwork.

-Use the Loan Prepayment Calculator to model how combining rate cuts with lump-sum prepayments accelerates your loan closure.
+Use the Loan Prepayment Calculator to model how combining rate cuts with lump-sum prepayments speeds up your loan closure.

 Historical Context: How Much Have Rates Moved?